anthony-halim/dotfiles/README.md

 You may refer to *setup.sh -h* to see the full range of options.

-For NeoVim configuration setup, please setup separately as per directed in [Nvim Repo](https://github.com/anthony-halim/nvim).
+For NeoVim configuration setup, please setup separately as per directed in the [Nvim Repo](https://github.com/anthony-halim/nvim).